Financial Considerations after A Job Transition.

 While these problems also exist while they are still with the prior employer, the difference after a job transition is that their savings need no longer be trapped in these old retirement plans.
 Rather, the law allows them to roll the savings from all prior retirement plans over into an IRA or individual retirement plan without any tax consequences if they are careful to do it directly from their old plan into the new IRA account.

 Whether you are changing jobs, retiring or looking to consolidate your assets, a roll over can be an effective and powerful way to manage and maximize your retirement assets.
-Investing your money to grow it over time, either on your own or with the assistance of a professional investment advisor like Ridgewood Investments to guide you through the process.
+Investing your money to grow it over time, either on your own or with the assistance of a personalized professional investment advisor like Ridgewood Investments to guide you through the process.

 While some retirement plans allow you to rollover assets into your own individual retirement account even while you are still employed (typically only after a certain number of years of employment), most plans don’t allow you this option until after you have left the employer that sponsored the plan.